Weight loss after six weeks using Nutrient Optimiser

 The results of the challenge demonstrate the positive benefits of quantitatively optimising nutrient density and satiety and benefits of the Nutrient Optimiser to create sustainable improvements in diet quality, body composition and metabolic health.

 - Participants significantly improved their diet quality over the first two weeks which led to a reduction in body fat and blood glucose levels.

-- The average of 5.1% loss during the six weeks.
+- The average weight loss was 5.1% during the six weeks.

-- Users who were part of the prize pool lost twice as much weight as those who didn’t.
+- Users who paid to be part of the prize pool lost twice as much weight as those who didn’t.

 What is Nutrient Optimiser?

 Nutrient Optimiser is an automated nutrition program that considers biometric data, goals and current food intake to provide personalised recommendations to optimise a user’s nutrition and lifestyle habits to improve metabolic health markers including body fat, weight, blood glucose and energy levels.

 The Nutrient Optimiser includes a range of tools that enable users to progressively improve their diet to align with personal goals, including: